jordanc365/Atmos-chem-models/README.md

 Author: Jordan Capnerhurst 2016 B. Env.
 Science Honours student UOW

-These scripts are my first attempt at coding so they're probably pretty sloppy and could be done a lot better but they may be of use.
+These scripts are my first attempt at coding so they're probably pretty sloppy and could be done a lot better but they may be of use to someone out there.
 The purpouse of them is to spatially and temprally plot NETCDF4 data outputted by 3 different chemical transport models.

 The scripts included with this pacakage are for the assessment of the following chemical transport model outputs: